Dyalog '17 Day 4 – Thursday September 14th 2017

 Following Roger’s presentation, Michael Baas took to the stage and revealed his deep secret: he is lazy.
 So lazy in fact that he goes out of his way to make things easier for himself by automating repetitive tasks (does that sound familiar?).
 Fortunately for us, Michael together with Adám Brudzewsky are on Dyalog’s Tools Team (DTT?
 Is that the complement of Test Driven Development, TDD?).

-In memory of Dan Baronet who brought us SALT and User Commands as one of his last contributions to the APL community before he tragically lost his life in an accident last year, Michael and Adám presented the improvements and new commands they have added since.
+In memory of Dan Baronet who brought us SALT and User Commands as one of his last contributions to the APL community before he tragically lost his life in an accident last year, Michael and Adám presented the improvements and new commands they have added since (slides available here).
 This is the part where I was surprised to see so many “old” commands that I didn’t know about, but would help me in my day to day life.
 They urged us all to give them feedback on their work, and suggestions for new tools that would help us.

 @ where appropriate.